park-bench/netcheck/README.md

 The only supported method of installation for netcheck is building and installing your own Debian package.
 We make the following assumptions:

 *    You are already familiar with using a Linux terminal.
-*    You already know how to use GnuPG.
 *    You are already somewhat familiar with using debuild.
 *    `debhelper` is installed.